nikbearbrown/algorithms-vol1/chapters/01-introduction-to-algorithms.md

 ask before defaulting to Python.
 ```

-**What this produces:** A committed repo with 13 chapter directories, a working CI scaffold, and the decision-card template ready to fill in. ~25 files, no algorithmic code yet.
+**What this produces:** A committed repo with 13 chapter directories, a working CI scaffold, and the decision-card template ready to fill in.
+Approximately 25 files, no algorithmic code yet.

 **How to adapt this prompt:**

 - *For your own project:* Replace Python with your language.
 Go: `go mod init`, table-driven tests, `testing.B`.
 Rust: Cargo with criterion benches.
 TypeScript: pnpm + vitest + tinybench.
 - *For ChatGPT / Gemini:* Both produce the same scaffold.
 Without Claude Code's file-write loop, ask for each file in a separate fenced block with the path commented at the top, then assemble locally.
 - *For Claude Code:* Native fit.
 Let it run the full create-and-commit loop before reviewing.
 - *For a Claude Project:* Skip — Claude Code is the right tool.
-(If you want continuity across sessions, create a Project that holds the repo's README and decision-card template as context for non-coding consultations.)
+If you want continuity across sessions, create a Project that holds the repo's README and decision-card template as context for non-coding consultations.

 **Connection to previous chapters:** None — this is the seed.